trimble-oss/sql-log-shipping-service/README.md

 ## Limitations

-* This service currently only works with backups in Azure blob
 * The service doesn't handle the initial restore of the full backup from the primary.
 dbatools could be used for this purpose.  e.g.